 Often the random variable possessing heavy tail appears hidden behind another distribution.
 While the two distributions may have very different tail behavior in a mathematical sense, it may be quite difficult to segregate the two in a practical fitting problem.
-The crux of the problem lies therefore in determining the cutoff point between the two distributions [29, 7, 17].
+The crux of the problem lies therefore in determining the cutoff point between the two distributions [25, 6].

 The modeling process for mixture models is partitioned into three separate activities: distribution selection, parameter estimation and fitness assessment.
+The modeling process is only brifly described here, and is further expanded in [14, 9].